Plumbing Leak Detection for Coral Gables, FL Homes

 The tools each read a different signature.
 Acoustic sensors amplify the hiss of pressurized water escaping a pinhole, which we trace to the loudest point over a slab or wall.
 Thermal cameras see the temperature difference a hot-water slab leak leaves on the floor.
 A pressure test isolates supply from drain — if the system holds pressure with the water off, the leak is on the drain side; if it bleeds down, it's a supply line.
 Putting the three together turns a mystery water bill into a marked spot on the floor.

-Signs you need leak detection
+Signs it's time for leak detection

 Water bill jumped with no change in use